eshnil2000/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps:
 * #1.
-Convert image to grayscale
+Filter Yellow & white using the HLS color scheme(to pick out lane lines), then Convert image to grayscale to prep for Edge detection.
+Gray scale makes it easier to find edges.
+Apply a Gaussian blur so that spurious noisy pixels are suppressed.
 * #2.
-Apply Canny edge detection to detect edge outlines
+Apply Canny edge detection to detect edge outlines.
 * #3.
-Select the region of interest to limit to roughly the extent of lane lines in the image
+Select the region of interest to limit to roughly the extent of lane lines in the image.
+This is done heuristically.
 * #4a.
-Extract the hough lines, process the lines so that the Left Lane Line pieces are combined as 1 single solid line
+Extract the hough lines, process the lines so that the Left Lane Line pieces are combined as 1 single solid line.I used a simple function that took end points of all detected lines, and fit a single best fit (polyfit) line to it.
 * #4b.
 Similarly process the Right Lane Lin pieces.
 This processing is done in the modified draw_lines function
 * #5.
-Overlay the processed Hough Lines onto the origina image
+Overlay the processed Hough Lines onto the origina image so that you can see the detected lane lines in red overlayed on the original image and original videos.
+Videos are processed frame by frame, so the same pipeline is applied to videos as is applied to images.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the following:
 *  -Divide the points of the lines into Left Lane & Right Lane lines based on their slope values (negative slopes=Left Lane)